WilliamBergamin/bolt-python/docs/_future/migrate_existing_app.md

 }
 ```

-To learn more about the `manifest.json` take a look at the [manifest concept](/bolt-python/future/concepts#manifest).
+To learn more about the `manifest.json` take a look at the [Manifest concept](/bolt-python/future/concepts#manifest).

 ---